CHEE-collaborative/newhaven_csi/data/README.md

 - a_08/
   - `sf_co2_emis.rds`: Traffic CO2 emissions per m^2 calculated for census block groups and projected to Connecticut crs. `sf`

+- a_09/
+  - `sf_csi_scale.rds`: CSI variables at the census block group level for New Haven boundary, scaled according to standard deviation, with spatial geometries (`POINT`). `sf`
+  - `df_csi_geoid_scale.rds`: CSI variables at the census block group level for New Haven boundary, scaled according to standard deviation, without spatial geometries. `df`